 What Are Air Purifiers for?

-How Do Air Purifiers Work?
+How Does an Air Purifier Work?

 Other types of filtration found in air purifiers:

-• Activated carbon filters: These filters contain finely ground activated carbon, which contains an electric charge efficient at attracting things like odor particles.
+- Activated carbon filters: These filters contain finely ground activated carbon, which contains an electric charge efficient at attracting things like odor particles.

-Can an Air Purifier Remove Dust?
+Should I Get an Air Purifier for Dust?

 Should People with Allergies Get an Air Purifier?